-The Aztec empier was a powerful and diverse empire.
+The Aztec empire was powerful and diverse.
 The Aztecs ruled most of the land that is now Central Mexico.
 Their center of power was the Valley of Mexico.
 Most of the information about the Aztecs' earliest history comes in the form of myths.
 Nahuatl was the language of the Aztecs and many of their neighbors.

 myths claim they came from a land called Aztlán.
 It was an island but scholars do not know its exact location.
 Many believe that the Aztecs came from a region north of the Valley of Mexico.
 The migratory tribe that became the Aztecs consisted of seven different groups.

 Scholars believe that Huitzilopochtli was a living leader during this time.
 Later he was deified and became the Aztecs' chief god.
 He ordered his followers to join with a group called the Mexica and adopt their name.
 The Aztecs traveled from place to place.
 They did not stop for more than twenty years for at least a century.

 During this time, the Aztecs stopped at two important places.
 They were Culhuacán, the curved mountain, and Chicomoztoc, the place of seven caves.
 Scholars do not know the location of either of these places.
 They believe they are northeast of the Valley of Mexico.
 There were also internal quarrels among the Aztecs during their travels.

 One of the groups within the Aztecs left.
 They followed the goddess Malinxóchitl.
 This group founded the city of Malinalco, southwest of the valley of Mexico.
 A battle between Aztec factions took place at Coatepetl.